getting the diagnosis

-A power of attorney (POA) s a legal document in which a person nominates and gives legal authority to another person to act on his or her behalf.
+A power of attorney (POA) s a legal document in which a person nominates and gives legal authority to another person to act on his or her behalf in financial matters only.
 It can cover all manner of things, so it is important to know that the person appointed is trustworthy has your

 interests at hear, and can negotiate respectfully with the person they are acting on behalf of as well as with family and friends.
 A POA document allows you to delegate the management of your affairs if anything happens and you cannot act on your own behalf.
 This will

 become essential for anyone diagnosed with dementia, but accidents can happen to all of us – a POA is a good document to have in place.